easternfum/Fdf/README.md

 # Fdf
-The project is to understand basics of graphic programming and how to use the graphic library, miniLibX.
+The project is about understanding basics of graphic programming and useage of graphic library, miniLibX.

 How to run: